 - It’s advisable not to feed mangoes to babies younger than 6 months old.
 It is suitable for babies that have already started on solids.

 - Check for allergies.
-Feed the baby a small piece of mango on the first day and look for any allergic reaction.
-Wait a couple of days more before feeding them again.
+Feed the baby the mash of a small piece of mango on the first day and look for any allergic reaction.
+Wait a couple of days more before feeding him again.
 If you have a family history of allergy to mangoes, avoid feeding and consult the paediatrician.

 - Mash the mango very well before feeding it to the baby.
 Ensure that there aren’t any solid clumps or visible fibres.